 - Stage IV - cancer is located in the liver and spleen or hepatosplenomegaly, whether it started there or spread there.

-- Stage V - cancer is in the bone marrow, central nervous system, or other parts of the body.
+- Stage V - cancer is in the bone marrow, central nervous system,

 Symptoms of Lymphoma in Dogs